AdobeDocs/campaign-classic.en/help/message-center/using/testing-message-templates.md

 ---
 product: campaign
-title: Test transactional message templatess
+title: Test transactional message templates
 description: Learn how to manage seed addresses in transactional messages in order to preview and test them in Adobe Campaign Classic.
 audience: message-center
 content-type: reference